 And then there’s Helliwell’s Lane

-What are some of your favourite under appreciated, hidden gems in St. Catharines?
+What are your favourite under appreciated, hidden gems in St. Catharines?